Infinity-Mineeva/Random-Cat-Facts/README.md

 Items for further study / Continued development
 ---

-I certainly want to improve the layout to make it more visually appealing.

-Also, in the future once I'm more familiar with React, I would like to update the App wtih React in mind.
+I'm still curious to see how I could refactor the code to work with React, so once I get some more practice in, I'll give it a shot.

 <br>